odhyp/odhyp.com/content/writings/2025-05-02-obsidian-and-git.md

-type = "idea" # Type of the page (article, note, idea, log) stage = "sprout" # Progress of the idea (sprout, thriving, evergreen) cover = "" title = "Obsidian and Git" description = "Setting up an Obsidian notes with Git for auto-sync" topics = ["obsidian", "git", "life hack"]
+type = "idea" # Type of the page (article, note, idea, log) stage = "sprout" # Progress of the idea (sprout, thriving, evergreen) cover = "" title = "Obsidian Note Syncing using Git" description = "Setting up an Obsidian notes with Git for auto-sync" topics = ["life hack", "obsidian", "git"]
 +++

-I think this is the easiest method to have a free version of Obsidian Sync, utilizing Git with a GitHub Repository to push-and-pull (sync) your Obsidian note.
+I think this is the easiest method to have a free version of Obsidian Sync, utilizing Git with a GitHub Repository to push-and-pull to sync your Obsidian note.

 {{< youtube ImrLbomFYA0 >}}